tensorflow/tensorflow/tensorflow/contrib/go/g3doc/tensor.md

 func (t *Tensor) Float32s() ([]float32, error)
 ```

-Float32s returns the Tensor content as float32 slice if the tensor type matches,
+Float32s returns the Tensor content as float32 slice if the tensor type is
-if not returns a ErrInvalidTensorType error.
-The datatypes are:
+DTFloat, if not returns a ErrInvalidTensorType error.

-  - DTFloat

 #### Float64s